ZroXorZ/Python-nLight-settings-compare-tool/README.md

-Python-nLight-settings-compare-tool
+Python-settings-compare-tool
 ===================================

-Takes 2 Device Settings Reports generated from nLight's SensorView application and compares them.
+Takes 2 Device Settings Reports and compares them.
 If any differences are found, a text file with the differences is created.

 This script must be ran from the same directory as the Device Settings Reports.
 It will not work properly if ran from another directory!!!